askladanek/LinkedInJobScraper/README.txt

 If your computer is blazing fast, you may want to add a one-second
 + 0.5*rand delay between job clicks to ensure you're not flagged for overloading server requests.
+There is an arbitrary ~1000 job limit in the search sidebar, which is why the "hit rate" is important to consider.

 A reminder that web scraping publicly accessible information is legal but LinkedIn tries to make a profit off data, so they make this as